SMTG-Bham/sumo/paper.md

 The code additionally supplies a tool for generating k-point paths along high-symmetry directions in the Brillouin zone, with the ability to write the necessary input files required to perform the calculations in VASP.
+Crucially, this tool supports splitting up band structures into several parts, as is essential when dealing with ambitious calculations or restrictive batch systems.
-Furthermore, a script is provided to extract information from semiconductor band structures, including direct and indirect band gaps, band edge locations, and parabolic and non-parabolic effective masses.
+Lastly, a script is provided to extract information from semiconductor band structures, including direct and indirect band gaps, band edge locations, and parabolic and non-parabolic effective masses.

 ![Diagrams produced by `sumo`. a) Density of states, b) projected band structure, and c) optical absorption spectra.](docs/source/figures/sumo_plots.pdf)